Political Science (PSC)

 PSC 533.
 Feminist Theories II.
 4 Hours.

 This seminar offers close readings of major theories and accompanying methodology such as socialist, postmodernist, queer and postcolonial feminism.
 Our analysis will draw on political studies, communications, history, anthropology, sociology and literary criticism.
 Topics can include sexuality, race/ethnicity, labor and subjectivity.
 Course Information: Same as WGS 501, SOA 501 and PHI 512.
-Prerequisite: WGS 411, or SOA 408, or PSC 433, or PHI 411.
-420248.
+Prerequisites: WGS 411, or SOA 408, or PSC 433, or PHI 411.

 PSC 535.
 Collective Action: Political Movements and Revolution.
 4 Hours.